MrKatrish/code_quiz/README.md

 ## Features

-- **Timed Quiz:** The app starts a timer when the user begins the quiz, and time is subtracted for incorrect answers.
+- **Timed Quiz:** The app initiates a timer when the user starts the quiz, deducting time for incorrect answers.

-- **Multiple-Choice Questions:** Users are presented with a series of multiple-choice questions on JavaScript fundamentals.
+- **Multiple-Choice Questions:** Users encounter a series of multiple-choice questions covering JavaScript fundamentals.

+- **Correct and Incorrect Answer Sounds:** Upon selecting a correct answer, a pleasant and affirmative sound is played.
+In the case of an incorrect answer, a distinctive and attention-grabbing sound is triggered.

+- **Solution Display after Answer:** Following the user's selection, a line of text appears, indicating whether the chosen answer was correct or incorrect.

-- **Score Saving:** After completing the quiz, users can save their initials and view their scores.
+- **Score Saving:** Upon completing the quiz, users can save their initials and access their scores.

 ## Screenshot and links